propalparolnapervom/CONTAINERIZATION/KUBERNETES/KUBERNETES 1) Overall.md

 It is the smallest object, that you can create in kubernetes.

-Each POD gets it own IP address.
+Each POD gets it own internal IP address.

 ### Relationship between Containers and POD